 Fairtrade aims to make cocoa farming more sustainable so farmers can better provide for themselves and their families.
-In 2017, 263 farmer organisations in 21 countries held a certificate to produce and sell Fairtrade cocoa, representing 263,825 small-scale farmers.
+In 2018, 323 farmer organisations, representing 322,363 small-scale farmers, held a certificate to produce and sell Fairtrade cocoa.

 Farmers in Fairtrade certified Kuapa Kokoo co-operative in Ghana have spent their premium on building wells for drinking water, building public toilets, and a mobile clinic to visit member’s villages.
 They have also invested in training in leadership and management and set up other ways for women especially to earn more money, making soap and palm oil, milling corn and breeding snails.